 Do you ever think to yourself that everyone else succeeds in their efforts in business except you?
 Have you looked at other people who are in the same industry, then lose confidence because you’ve determined you are unable to do as good of a job or are unqualified to be in your industry?

-For me, and I think for most, these types of thoughts come late at night.
-The dark, quiet hours of the evening often welcomes creative ideas, but also, it is not uncommon for many to experience thoughts of doubt and anxiety over our life purpose and question my professional abilities.
+For me, these types of thoughts come late at night.
+The dark, quiet hours of the evening often welcome creative ideas, but also, it is not uncommon to experience thoughts of doubt and anxiety over my life purpose and question my professional abilities.

 How many people have given up on their dreams or desires because of doubts?
 Or because they experience a prolonged plateau in their life?